Money Stories and Emotional Spending: Why Women Feel Stuck

 Financial Anxiety: The Invisible Tax on Women’s Minds

 Money anxiety is not just worrying about bills — it’s a chronic mental load that drains emotional energy and decision-making capacity.
-According to the American Psychological Association (2023), 65% of women report high stress when thinking about money, compared to 52% of men.
+According to the American Psychological Association (2023), money remains a major source of stress for many adults, and women often report heavier emotional strain around financial security.

 Women are also more likely to link financial stress to guilt and shame, creating a feedback loop: the more anxious they feel, the more they overspend or avoid financial decisions.

-Research from the OECD (2022) reveals that women often delay investing or opening retirement accounts due to fear of making mistakes — a hesitation that compounds over time, leading to:
+OECD research suggests that lower confidence and fear of making mistakes can contribute to delayed investing or retirement planning — a hesitation that compounds over time, leading to:

 • Lower lifetime savings